-The documents that will be counted in the page limit may not exceed the equivalent of five (5) pages.
+The documents that will be counted in the page limit may not exceed the equivalent of eight (8) pages.
+Letters of agreement are not included in the page limit.
 The page limit includes the following documents:

-- a) Project Narrative 4 page(s) - b) Project Abstract (Attachment C), 1 page
+- a) Project Narrative Five-Seven (5-7) pages - b) Project Abstract One (1) page